Intervention/docs/image/v4/basics/instantiation.md

 > public ImageManager::decodeStream(mixed $stream): ImageInterface

-Decode an image by using the given path in filesystem.
+Decode an image by using the given stream resource.

 #### Parameters